Tallahassee bus boycott: History

 Jakes and Patterson, roommates at Florida A&M University, stepped onto the city bus and sat in the only available seats, ones located next to a white woman behind the Cities Transit bus driver, Max Coggins.
 They refused to move when Coggins told the women they could not sit there.
 The bus driver drove to the closest service station and demanded all passengers remain seated until the police arrived.
-Jakes and Robinson were charged with placing themselves in a position to incite a riot.
+Jakes and Patterson were charged with placing themselves in a position to incite a riot.
 Later that day, the students were bailed out by the dean of students.
 The day after the incident, the Ku Klux Klan burned a cross in front of the women's residence.
 News of the cross-burning quickly spread throughout the campus, and Student Government Association officers, led by Broades Hartley, called for a meeting of the student body.
 The incidents (the cross-burning and the arrest) were discussed in the meeting.
 Student leaders called for the withdrawal of student support of the bus company and for students to seek participation in the boycott throughout the community.